Kevin Hughes (politician)

 Kevin Michael Hughes (15 December 1952 – 16 July 2006) was a British Labour politician.
 He was Member of Parliament (MP) for Doncaster North from 1992 to 2005.
 He served as a government whip and was previously a coal miner and official for the National Union of Mineworkers (NUM).

-Early and private life
+Background

-Hughes was born in Doncaster, the son of a coal miner.
+Hughes was born in Doncaster in 1952, the son of a coal miner.
 He was educated at Owston Park secondary modern and took up his father's profession in 1970.
 He remained a miner until 1990 and attended University of Sheffield for three years under a day-release scheme.